JacksonMcKay/move-tabs-and-groups/README.md

 # Move tabs and groups

 Move tabs and tab groups around using keyboard shortcuts.
-Extra utilities are included to pin/unpin/ungroup tabs and to create a new tab in the current group.
+Also pin/unpin/ungroup tabs or create a new tab in the current group.

 ## Installation